By David Joel Miller.

 Is this a request to stop individual therapy and begin couples therapy?
 Or is this an effort to bring the partner in to learn how to be more supportive and helpful to the wife?

-Now any good marriage therapist knows, or should know, that taking sides is likely to make the conflict between the partner’s worse and is not going to help the relationship.
+Now any good marriage therapist knows or should know, that taking sides is likely to make the conflict between the partner’s worse and is not going to help the relationship.
 We should always be neutral.
-But if you have spent months listening to a client tell you all the awful things their spouse does to them, it is very tempting to turn this in to a “heat to heart talk” by creating a safe place for your client to tell their spouse off.
+But if you have spent months listening to a client tell you all the awful things their spouse does to them, it is very tempting to turn this into a “heart to heart talk” by creating a safe place for your client to tell their spouse off.

 This kind of session usual ends up in a blowout argument and possible violence or an end to the relationship.
 Counselors who do this sort of work should warn their clients to come in separate cars because after beating up on one of the partners there is no way that person is likely to give in say it was all my fault and go home to do as told.